hanglip/hanglip.github.io/_src/SDG.md

 Although our government has recently classified a spaza as a supermarket, most economic studies ignore them, consigning them to what economists know as the "informal sector".
 On farms, a lot of what we do is squarely in that informal sector.
 How do we then contribute to "Economic Growth" on the scale this generally covers?
 For example, from well before anyone even knew about the concept of Economic Growth, people treated cattle as wealth, yet buying and selling them has a tendency to not find its way into the record books.
 In most rural areas, it is completely informal, and most of the currency involved is not recorded in any books, nor by any banks.

 There are points of impact from farms.
 Buying a tractor, for example, adds to our Gross National Budget.
 However, since tractors are not manufactured in South Africa, they also swell imports.
-This has Foreign Exchange side effects, not only in terms of the purchase price of a tractor, but of the cost of the imported fuel that it wil use in its lifetime.
+This has Foreign Exchange side effects, not only in terms of the purchase price of a tractor, but of the cost of imported fuel it will use in its lifetime.

 Concentrating on Economic Growth as a concept tends to bypass the "little guy".

 Having said all this.
-The bottom line is that Economic Growth depends on creating surpluses, producing more than we need for ourselves and selling that surplus, whether it is grown (adriculture) or dug out of the ground (mining), or pulled from rivers, lakes or the sea.
+The bottom line is that Economic Growth depends on creating surpluses, producing more than we need for ourselves and selling that surplus, whether it is grown (agriculture) or dug out of the ground (mining), or pulled from rivers, lakes or the sea.

 At scale, Hanglip produces wool and meat, but it's possible to do this on a small scale too (small because we don't have limitless water), which we deal with under various SDG categories: empoyment and decent work creation can be the result of regeneration of worked out old crop lands.